|Back to Main Print This Page Email to a Friend|

 Intrauterine Devices (IUDs)

 The intrauterine device (IUD) is a small plastic T-shaped device that is inserted into the uterus.
 An IUD's contraceptive action begins as soon as the device is placed in the uterus and stops as soon as it is removed.
 IUDs have an effectiveness rate of close to 100%.
-They are also a reversible form of contraception.
-Once the device is removed, a woman regains her fertility.
+Once the device is removed, a woman quickly regains her fertility.

 Types of Intrauterine Devices